voucherifyio/voucherify-js-sdk/packages/sdk/README.md

 }
 ```

-`params` argument is consistent with `list` method.
+`params` argument is consistent with `client.customers.list()` method.

 You can optionally define scrolling cursor based on customer creation date using property `starting_after`.

-By default returned customers are in descending order, if you want to change it to ascending define `order` equal to `create_at`.
+By default returned customers are in descending order, if you want to change it to ascending define `order` equal to `created_at`.

 Keep in mind this operation may drain your API call limits fairly quickly - each api call fetches 100 customers.
 So if you have 100.000 customers, you will use 1000 API calls.